Medical Cannabis Doctor in Stuart and Jupiter, FL

 Medical marijuana is an effective treatment for chronic pain management.
 Patients with cancer, PTSD, AIDs, Crohn’s Disease, and other, long-term conditions like glaucoma or nerve pain are often primary candidates for medical marijuana for pain management.

-As a registered physician capable of recommending medical marijuana for our patients in the Stuart, FL area, we are able to help you manage your pain in ways that impact your overall quality of life.
+As a registered physician capable of recommending medical marijuana for our patients in the Stuart, FL and Jupiter, FL areas, we are able to help you manage your pain in ways that impact your overall quality of life.

 Patients diagnosed with cancer or a physical medical condition that chronically produces symptoms of seizures or severe and persistent muscle spasms are eligible to receive an order for medical marijuana.